Humany/humany-docs/widgets/webprovisions/standalone/standalone-setup.md

 It will prompt you to select one widget from the specified implementation.
 The CLI will create a template project and bootstrap the selected widget.
 When the setup is completed a local web server will start displaying the widget.

 ### Creating a distribution bundle
 The setup uses Webpack to generate the distribution bundles.
-Use of of the following command to generate the bundle.
-It can be located in the `/dist` folder.
+Use one of the following commands to generate the bundle.
+The generated files are located in the `/dist` folder.

 **Production bundle**
 ```